elasticscale/techtalk-resources/talk/talk.md

 - Don't dive into VPC endpoints, NAT gateways, routing tables
 - Until you *need* them for your app
+- Trust that you will learn all these things in level 4 and above

 > 🧠 Learn just-in-time, not just-in-case